On most newer engines the water pump timing belt, is what ensures the coolant, keeps moving through your engine.

 Slide it out gently, being careful to avoid turning the any gears.

 Removing the old Water Pump:

 Remove any remaining hoses.
 Now it’s time to remove the water pump.
-Before you do this, make sure you have a bucket in place beneath the vehicle; to catch the coolant/antifreeze when you unscrew the water pump.
-Loosen the bolts on the water pump a little at a time to slowly drain the coolant.
-Removing the bolts entirely could cause coolant to spray out violently.
+Before you do this, make sure you have a bucket in place beneath the vehicle.
+Consequently, to catch the coolant/antifreeze, when you unscrew the water pump.
+Loosen the bolts on the water pump a little at a time, to slowly drain the coolant.
+Removing the bolts entirely, could cause coolant to spray out violently.

-So, go slow and give the system time to drain before you fully remove the pump.
-When the flow of coolant has slowed to a drip; you can fully remove the bolts and take out the water pump.
+So, go slow and give the system time to drain, before you fully remove the pump.
+When the flow of coolant has slowed to a drip, you can fully remove the bolts.
+Then, take out the water pump.
 Remove the old seal/gasket or old sealant remains, and make sure the mounting surface is clean.
 Before installing the new water pump, inspect the other cooling system service parts: coolant hoses, thermostat and pressure cap(s).

 Install the new water pump:

 Carefully follow any installation instructions.
 Only apply sealant, if specifically recommended by the vehicle manufacturer.
 Tighten the water pump bolts evenly, to the manufacturer’s torque specifications.

 Install the new timing belt:

 Line up the new and the old timing belt.
 Transfer the marks you made on the old belt to the new belt.
 Now install the new belt, making sure all the marks line up.
 Now loosen the bolt on the tensioner, it will drop back into its original position, re-tensioning the new belt.
 Make sure the marks still line up, when the timing belt is in place and tight.